rixiobarrios/VSCode_Hacks_and_Setting_Up_For_Success/README.md

 ### VS Code Built-in Terminal

 Anytime you need to access the terminal from your project directory, go to the VS Code Menu -> `Terminal` -> `New Terminal`.
 You can also use the keyboard shortcut `control` + `~` (to get the tilde, press `shift` + backtick).
-This is a convenient place to use for Git, folder and file creation/movement/deletion, and much more!
+This is a convenient place to access terminal for use with Git, folder and file creation/movement/deletion, and much more!

 <hr>

 ## Part 3 - Mac Keyboard Shortcuts

+> For students with previous Mac experience who feel comfortable navigating their machine quickly and effectively, Parts 3, 4 and 5 are optional but still strongly suggested -- you might learn a new shortcut or two that could help you become a more efficient coder!

 ### Shortcuts for any occasion!